jngrad/espresso/doc/sphinx/installation.rst

 Nvidia GPU acceleration
 """""""""""""""""""""""

-If your computer has an Nvidia graphics card, you should also download and install the CUDA SDK to make use of GPU computation:
+If your computer has an Nvidia graphics card and you would like to leverage
+|es|'s GPU algorithms, you should also download and install the CUDA SDK:

 .. code-block:: bash